Assistant Principal Search, 2021

 - A natural sense of humor

-All questions or requests for more information should be directed to Academic Director, Mike Chalupa, at firstname.lastname@example.org.
+All questions or requests for more information should be directed to Executive Director, Mike Chalupa, at email@example.com.

-APPLICATION PROCESS: Please submit resume and cover letter in the form of an email attachment (pdf) to email@example.com or mail to:
+Submit resume and cover letter in the form of an email attachment (pdf) to firstname.lastname@example.org.

 What is your ideal place for teaching and learning?
 A place where student learning is creative, responsive, and engaging?
 A place that is not driven by standardized testing?